DuduMonkey/reflection-js/README.md

 [![Build Status](https://api.travis-ci.org/poliveira/reflection-js.png)](https://api.travis-ci.org/poliveira/reflection-js)
 [![codecov.io](https://codecov.io/github/poliveira/reflection-js/coverage.svg?branch=master)](https://codecov.io/github/poliveira/reflection-js?branch=master)

-Although there are no classes in JavaScript, therefore the term "reflection" wouldn't be very accurate, this is an attempt to bring some of the features of languages like C# and Java to JavaScript.
+Although there are no classes in JavaScript, therefore the term "reflection" wouldn't be very accurate, this is an attempt to bring some of the features from languages like C# and Java to JavaScript.

 ## Getting Started
 Install the module with: `npm install require-js`